Ash-Sat0shi/Ash-Sat0shi/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... fire alarm
+- 🔭 I’m currently working on ...
+LoRa communication
-- 🌱 I’m currently learning ... every language I can learn!
+- 🌱 I’m currently learning ...
+C to use Arduino
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...